RichardMulambuzi/RichardMulambuzi/README.md

 Here are some ideas to get you started:-->

-- 👋 Hi, I’m @Richard Mlambuzi
+- 👋 I’m Richard Mlambuzi

 - 🌱 I’m currently studying education in computer science @ (UNIMA)